ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 The script also makes a backup file `sample.md.bak`.

 The task of the script seems easy, but the program is not so simple.
-The script `mktbl.rb` uses a library `lib/lib_src2md.rb`
+The script `mktbl.rb` uses the library `lib/lib_src2md.rb`

-@@@commands are effective in the whole text.
+The @@@ commands are effective throughout the whole text.
-This means you can't stop the @@@commands.
+This means you can't stop the @@@ commands.
-But sometimes you want to show the commands literally like this document.
+But sometimes you want to show the commands literally.
-One solution is to add four blanks at the top of the line.
+One solution is to add four blanks at the top of the lines.
-Then @@@commands are not effective because @@@commands must be at the top of the line.
+Then @@@ commands are not effective because `@@@` must be at the top of the line.

 ## Conversion

-The @@@ commands are carried out by a method `src2md`, which is in the file `lib/lib_src2md.rb`.
+The @@@ commands are processed by the `src2md` method in `lib/lib_src2md.rb`.
-This method converts `.src.md` file into `.md` file.
+This method converts .src.md files into standard Markdown files.
-In addition, some other conversions are made by `src2md` method.
+In addition, the `src2md` method performs the following transformations:

-- Relative links are changed according to the change of the base directory.
+- **Relative links:** These are updated to reflect the change in the base directory.
-- Size option in an image link is removed when the destination is GFM or html.
+- **Image sizes:** Image size options (e.g., {width=...}) are removed when the target format is GFM or HTML.
-- Relative link is removed except .src.md files when the destination is html.
+- **HTML-specific links:** For HTML output, all relative links are removed, except for those pointing to other `.src.md` files.
-- Relative link is removed when the destination is latex.
+- **LaTeX-specific links:** For LaTeX output, all relative links are removed.

-The order of the conversions are:
+The conversions are executed in the following order:

 1. @@@if
 2. @@@table